ipfs/ipfs-webui/README.md

 ## Releasing a new version of the WebUI.

-1. PR master with the result of a `tx pull -a` to pull latest translations from transifex then
+1. PR master with the result of `tx pull -a` to pull the latest translations from transifex
 1. Tag it `npm version`, `git push`, `git push --tags`.
-1. Add release notes to https://github.com/ipfs-shipyard/ipfs-webui/tree/master/versions
+1. Add release notes to https://github.com/ipfs-shipyard/ipfs-webui/releases
 1. Wait for master to [build on CI](https://ci.ipfs.team/blue/organizations/jenkins/IPFS%20Shipyard%2Fipfs-webui/activity?branch=master), and grab the CID for the build
 1. Pin it on the IPFS cluster (see #ipfs-pinbot on freenode)
 1. Update the hash at: